 AK002 has received orphan drug designation from the European Medicines Agency for the treatment of ISM.
 AK002 has been evaluated in an open-label, single-arm, dose-escalating Phase 1 trial in patients with ISM.
-The single dose portion of this trial was completed during the second quarter of 2017, and the multi-dose portion is ongoing in 12 patients (Figure 9).
+The single dose portion of this trial was completed in 2017, and the multi-dose portion is ongoing in 12 patients (Figure 9).
+Given that the trials are open-label observational studies, they are not designed to show statistical significance.
 We expect to report data from this trial in the first quarter of 2019.
 Encouraging reports of symptom improvements in the single dose phase have been reported.
 If similar responses are observed in the ongoing multi-dose trial, we anticipate conducting a placebo controlled double blind trial to confirm activity.